wirewright/wirewright/README.md

 Most parts of Wirewright are what I would call *purely declarative*.
 Think HTML, but for general-purpose computation (not just page/text markup).

 Wirewright, with its self-embodied programs, is also exploring the idea of a "holistic" approach to life; in that life should be interpreted as embedded and inseparable from its environment.
 In effect, what I am saying is that us placing a boundary between a living organism and the environment is actually a mistake; and that such a boundary in fact does not exist.
 The given organism and its behaviors must always be considered "in context", and that context often includes the surrounding environment.
 Otherwise, we see "complexity out of nowhere"; not because this is the case, but because we're looking too narrowly -- just at things within the boundary.
 It's like trying to understand what an ant does by studying its mandibles excessively, and being surprised by the complexity of behaviors "resultant from the structure of ant's mandibles".
 The extremal end of holism is to consider "the universe as a unit" -- as the only thing worth studying & designing (if one wants to produce interesting & extremely complex behavior).
 I am more and more turning into this extremal "school of thought".
 Wirewright is an experiment to design a "universe" (obviously in a very naive, simplified, and rather "practicalized" way); and see what kinds of behavior I can get out of that.
-Once the universe is defined, programs (agents, actors, patterns) don’t "run" in a linear, imperative sense.
+Once the universe is defined, programs (agents, actors, patterns) don't "run" in a linear, imperative sense.
 They exist inside that universe, and behavior emerges as a result of the laws you (or most likely, I!) designed.
-Conway’s Game of Life is the simplest example of approaching this extreme endpoint of holism from an engineering point of view.
+Conway's Game of Life is the simplest example of approaching this extreme endpoint of holism from an engineering point of view.
 Wirewright attempts to generalize this, into a general-purpose, practical software platform.

 ### More of my ramblings